Canadian Visitor Visa

 What is an eTA?

-An eTA is an entry requirement for visa-exempt foreign nationals traveling to Canada by air.
+An eTA is an entry requirement for visa-exempt foreign nationals travelling to Canada by air.
 It’s electronically linked to your passport and valid for up to five years or until your passport expires, whichever comes first.

 Who needs an eTA: